petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 #### Stashing Messages
 Inside your actor's Message handler, you can call `mailbox.Stash ()` to put the current message at the top of the `Stash`.

-You only need to stash messages that you don't want to process now - in the below visualization, our actor happily processes Message 1 but stashes messages 2 and 0.
+You only need to stash messages that you don't want to process now - in the below visualization, our actor happily processes Message 1 but stashes messages 0 and 2.

-Note: calling `Stash ()` automatically stashes the current message, so you don't pass the message to the `mailbox.Stash ()` call.
+Note: calling `Stash ()` automatically stashes the current message, so you don't need to pass the message to the `mailbox.Stash ()` call.

 This is what that the full sequence of stashing a message looks like: